Mickey's Not-So-Scary Halloween Party

-About Merchandise: Items like limited-edition MNSSHP trading pins, event t-shirts and other collectibles can go quickly and should be purchased first.
+About Merchandise: Items like limited-edition MNSSHP trading pins, event t-shirts, a special edition MagicBand, and other collectibles can go quickly and should be purchased first.
 And, of course the golden rule of Disney shopping always applies: If you see something you "must" have, purchase it then and there; you may not find it again and this is especially true for seasonal merchandise.
 Otherwise, save the shopping for last or another day.
-Most Halloween merchandise is available throughout the Halloween season and is not unique to the parties.
-Halloween merchandise is available at the following locations:
+There will also be some Halloween merchandise is available throughout the Halloween season and is not unique to the parties.
+Party-exclusive merchandise is available at the following locations:

 - Frontier Trading Post, Frontierland (Pins only)

 - Mickey's Star Traders, Tomorrowland (T-shirts and Trading Pin)